ErpNetDocs/tech/modules/my/index.md

 # Overview

-**My** is your personalized environment housing all the relevant information essential for your daily routines.
+The **My** module is a personalized environment housing information that is essential to your day-to-day activities.

+It consists of independent, interactive applications, some of which can be integrated as panels in other modules.

 ![pictures](pictures/MyOverview.png)

-In the My menu, you can find applications like:
+In the **My** module, you can find standalone applications like:

 * **Calendar**
 * **Dashboard**